uhst-examples-run/drop/README.md

 - **UHST Library**: Utilizes the UHST JavaScript library for peer-to-peer communication.
 - **File Chunking**:

-  - Files are split into smaller chunks (e.g., 64 KB) to avoid exceeding message size limits.
+  - Files are split into smaller chunks (16 KB) to avoid exceeding message size limits.
   - Chunks are sent sequentially to the host.
   - The host reconstructs the file from the received chunks.
+  - Progress is tracked in real-time for both sender and receiver.

 - **Binary Data Handling**:

   - Chunks are read and transmitted as binary data (`ArrayBuffer`).
   - This ensures accurate and efficient data transfer without the overhead of Base64 encoding.

+- **Progress Tracking**:

+  - Real-time calculation of transfer speed
+  - Accurate time estimation based on current transfer rate
+  - Visual progress bar using Bootstrap components
+  - Byte-level transfer progress monitoring

 - **User Interface**:
   - **Host Interface**:
     - Displays Host ID, QR code, and shareable link.
+    - Shows transfer progress with speed and time estimates.
     - Includes a "Copy URL" button for easy sharing.
     - Shows status messages for diagnostic purposes.
   - **Client Interface**:
     - Prompts the user to select a file.
+    - Displays transfer progress with speed and time estimates.
-    - Displays status messages during the file transfer process.
+    - Shows status messages during the file transfer process.

 ## Notes